Clinical Reflexology in Lutterworth, South Leicestershire.

 The Effects of Reflexology on Anxiety and Pain in Patients After Abdominal Hysterectomy: A Randomised Controlled Trial

 Hysterectomy is the surgical removal of a woman’s uterus (womb).
 Reasons for having a hysterectomy include: tumours (cancerous or non-cancerous), excessively heavy periods or long term pelvic pain.
-A hysterectomy is a major operation and full recovery can take up to 8 weeks, depending on the type of procedure which may be keyhole surgery, vaginal […]
+A hysterectomy is a major operation and full recovery can take up to 8 weeks, depending on the type of procedure which may be keyhole surgery, vaginal hysterectomy or abdominal hysterectomy (where the womb is removed via a cut in the lower abdomen).
+Following a hysterectomy it is important for patients to rest as much as possible and time needs to be allowed for the abdominal tissue to heal (which may take […]

 Effects of Reflexology on Pain, Fatigue and Quality of Life in Multiple Sclerosis Patients: A Clinical Study